sellenth/StampBot/IMAGE_ASSETS_GUIDE.md

 1. Use Canva, Figma, or similar tool
 2. Create 1200x630px canvas
 3. Place robot icon with "StampBot" text
-4. Add tagline: "AI YouTube Timestamp Generator"
+4. Add tagline: "YouTube Timestamp Generator"
-5. Use your blue color scheme
+5. Use your black color scheme

 ### Step 4: Alternative - AI Generation
 If you can't find suitable icons, use AI image generators: